GEOS-ESM/GEOS-ME/modelE_unofficial_developers_guide.md

 !somewhere before the next keyword
 ```
 Note the documentation is a bit confusing as it says each section of the rundeck is a keyword, but there's no consistency with how these keywords are.
-For example boh "Object module:" and "&&PARAMETERS" are keywords but there no particular character that denotes a keyword?
+For example both "Object module:" and "&&PARAMETERS" are keywords but there no particular character that denotes a keyword?